Look at Me (John Lennon song)

 "Look at Me" is a song written and performed by John Lennon, from his debut solo album John Lennon/Plastic Ono Band.

 Writing

-Lennon began writing "Look at Me" in India in 1968, during the extended sessions for the Beatles' self-titled double album, also known as "the White Album".
-He then shelved the song until 1970, when he recorded it for his debut solo album.
+John Lennon began writing "Look at Me" in India in 1968, during the extended sessions for The Beatles' self-titled double album, also known as "The White Album".
+He then shelved the song until 1970, when he recorded it for his debut solo album John Lennon/Plastic Ono Band.
 A different recording of the song was later released on the John Lennon Anthology and the compilation album Acoustic.

 The pattern of the song is fairly prominent throughout the track.
-It was built from a finger-picking technique that Lennon used on songs such as "Dear Prudence", "Happiness Is a Warm Gun" and "Julia", all of which appear on the White Album.
-Lennon learned this finger-picking guitar style (known as Travis-picking) from the Scottish musician Donovan, who was with the Beatles at the time at Rishikesh, India.
+It was built from a finger-picking technique that Lennon used on The Beatles songs such as "Dear Prudence", "Happiness Is a Warm Gun" and "Julia", all of which appear on The White Album.
+Lennon learned this finger-picking guitar style (known as Travis-picking) from the Scottish musician Donovan, who was with The Beatles at the time at Rishikesh, India.